iniciativaproxima/iniciativaproxima.github.io/register.md

 	<h3>Guidelines for abstract submission</h3>

 	<p>Abstract title should appear in <b>bold</b>, capitalized, and have up to 100 characters (not including spaces).
 Abstract body text must have a maximum of 500 words.
 Please keep the following structure in mind when writing your abstract: Background (introduction, aims), methodology, results and conclusion.
 Please include 3 to 5 keywords.
 You may optionally include up to one figure, which must be accompanied by a caption.
 Font should be Times New Roman, font size at least 12-point, with 1.5 line spacing, justified.
-Margins should be at least 0.5".</p>
+Margins should be at least 0.5".
+Abstract must be submitted as a PDF file.</p>

 	<p><a href="https://docs.google.com/document/d/17q53-9GHjA5dVBm_eg8wFMeN3zhfjyUbFMUKjRWZnis/edit?usp=sharing" class="button next" target="_blank" rel="noopener noreferrer">Abstract template</a></p>